rocket-pool/RPIPs/RPIPs/RPIP-dp-max-increase.md

 `deposit.pool.maximum = 100_000 ETH`

-This RPIP is required to enable an on-chain vote to change this parameter.
+This RPIP is required to enable such an on-chain vote.

 ## Motivation